Torehirth/posteria/README.md

 npm run build
 ```

-To view the website locally, you can just open the index.html file in your preferred browser after running the build process.
+After running the build process, you can open the index.html file in your preferred browser to view the website locally.

 ## Contributing